No more Blue Banana, Europe's industrial heart moves east

 | BRUSSELS

-BRUSSELS Once depicted as a "Blue Banana" stretching from Manchester to Milan, Europe's industrial heartland has moved eastwards just as its political centre of gravity has shifted to Germany.
+BRUSSELS Once depicted as a "Blue Banana" stretching from Manchester to Milan, Europe's industrial heartland has moved eastwards just as its political center of gravity has shifted to Germany.

-Brunet was worried that France, a highly centralised economy dominated by Paris, was falling off the map.
+Brunet was worried that France, a highly centralized economy dominated by Paris, was falling off the map.

-He developed the concept to urge the government to invest in infrastructure to connect the Paris-Lyon-Marseille axis to the highly urbanised European backbone of around 110 million people.
+He developed the concept to urge the government to invest in infrastructure to connect the Paris-Lyon-Marseille axis to the highly urbanized European backbone of around 110 million people.

 A quarter of a century later, the continent's industrial geography has morphed.
-A more fitting image might be a golden football centred on southern Germany and reaching into Poland, Hungary, the Czech Republic, Slovakia, Austria and Romania.
+A more fitting image might be a golden soccer ball centered on southern Germany and reaching into Poland, Hungary, the Czech Republic, Slovakia, Austria and Romania.

 "We have seen a huge relocation and concentration into a central European manufacturing core," says Michael Landesmann, scientific director of the Vienna Institute for International Economic Studies.